reakain/GBStudio-Plugins/README.md

 ### Dialogue Tree Builder
 I built too many dialogue trees, so I made a combo of my standard switches for the sake of saving myself some pain in the visual editor

+### Calendar Updater
+Basically, you want to have a calendar in your game?
+Do you want to visually track what day it is?
+Add this plugin, make a scene with the calendar background and a scene with calendar tiles.
+Add the Calendar Updater event to the scene with the calendar background, and set the variables as listed.
+(First one is the variable you use for tracking the day, the rest should be unique variables.
+I recomment Local 0-4)

 ## Resources
 All the other plugin repos and guides for GB Studio that I know of.